-TERMS OF REPRESENTATION
+TERMS OF SERVICE & REPRESENTATION

 PLEASE READ OUR TERMS OF REPRESENTATION THOROUGHLY SO THAT YOU UNDERSTAND THE CONDITIONS TO WORKING WITH US AND YOUR RIGHTS AS A CLIENT.
 YOU CANNOT RECEIVE ANY SERVICES FROM US UNTIL YOU'VE AGREED TO THE TERMS OF REPRESENTATION WHICH CAN BE DONE BY FILLING IN THE APPLICABLE INFORMATION BELOW AND CLICKING SUBMIT.

-TERMS OF REPRESENTATION
+TERMS OF SERVICE & REPRESENTATION

-The agreement is a standard set of terms and conditions where the majority of the content is basic information about working with an attorney, your rights as the client, and some additional standard information about the attorney-client relationship.
-As a result, you shouldn't have any questions or issues with the document; however, if you do have questions or concerns, don't hesitate to call or email.
+The terms and conditions of working with DAEH LAW and your rights as a client are described below as well as some additional information and explanation about the attorney-client relationship between you as the client and DAEH LAW.
+The Agreement is a standard set of terms and conditions where the majority of the content is basic information about working with an attorney, your rights as the client, and some additional standard information about the attorney-client relationship.
+As a result, you shouldn't have any questions, issues, or concerns with this document; however, if you do have any questions, concerns, or reservations about anything included, don't hesitate to call or email.

 PLEASE READ THIS AGREEMENT CAREFULLY